Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

     myNAME.set_ecu_instance(0);
     myNAME.set_function_instance(0);
     myNAME.set_device_class_instance(0);
-    myNAME.set_manufacturer_code(64);
+    myNAME.set_manufacturer_code(1407);

     return 0;
    }

 So now, we have a NAME with actual information encoded in it.
-In this example, we are an on-highway steering controller, our serial number is 2, we support address arbitration, and we claim to be manufactured by manufacturer 64, which is currently an unused code (but was formerly "SpectraPhysics").
+In this example, we are an on-highway steering controller, our serial number is 2, we support address arbitration, and we claim to be manufactured by manufacturer 1407 which is the Open-Agriculture manufacturer code.

 Make sure to change these values to match your device's identity.
 Use `"isobus.net" <https://www.isobus.net/isobus/>`_ as a resource if you need to figure out all these values.\